Humble Harmony*

 MONDAY AFTERNOONS: 2 - 3:30pm at St. Andrews United Church, 315 Fitzwilliam St. (in the hall, Wesley Street entrance)

 TUESDAY EVENINGS: 7:00 - 8:30pm at Rotary House (850 Third St, accessed via Jingle Pot Road (across from Buttertubs marsh).
 What beautiful acoustics!
-(Dec.
-2 the venue is not available; replaced by Dec.
-9)
+On Tuesdays, April Laurie joins us to lead a Bobby McFerrin-style circle song, and accompanies us on percussion.

 Parksville: